 “Preventing Spoliation of Social Networking Profile Evidence in Insurance Litigation” (2011) 29:6 Canadian Journal of Insurance Law 81.

 “Crookes v.
 Newton: Hyperlinking, Defamation Law, and Freedom of Expression on the Internet” (2012), 13:2 Commercial Litigation Review 12 (2011).

 “Retracting Libel Lost in Cyberspace: Implications for the New Defence of Responsible Communication” (2011) 12:2 Internet and E-Commerce Law in Canada 12.

 “Unmasking Anonymous Defendants in Internet Defamation Cases: Recent Developments and Unresolved Issues” (2011) 8:3 Canadian Privacy Law Review 31.

 “Damage Awards in Internet Defamation Cases: Reassessing Assumptions About the Credibility of Online Speech” (2010) Alberta Law Review [cited by the Supreme Court of British Columbia in Wilson v.
 Switlo, 2011 BCSC 1287 at para.
 505].

-“The Internet, Cloud Computing, and the Charter Right to Privacy: The Effect of Terms of Service Agreements on Reasonable Expectations of Privacy” (2011) 69:5 The Advocate (Magazine of the Vancouver Bar Association) 701.
+“The Internet, Cloud Computing, and the Charter Right to Privacy: The Effect of Terms of Service Agreements on Reasonable Expectations of Privacy” (2011) 69:5 Advocate (Vancouver Bar Association) 701.
 Also published in (2011) 12:5 Internet and E-Commerce Law in Canada 40.